Founding chapters

 Its purpose is to provide a clear, rigorous and up-to-date reading of the project, avoiding unverified figures, premature impact claims or incorrect fiscal interpretations.

 Exodus & Resilience is in its founding phase.
-For that reason, program figures related to participation, attendance, beneficiaries or social outcomes will be published only when data has been collected, validated and documented by territorial node.
+For that reason, program figures related to participation, attendance, beneficiaries or social outcomes will be published only when data has been collected, validated and documented by chapter.

 Editorial note: any public reference to Exodus & Resilience should distinguish between goals, programs in development, formalized alliances, funding applications under review and verified outcomes.